Richard Takashi Hara

 Dr. Hara’s work has focused on support for cancer patients, their caregivers, and those bereaved by cancer.

-Dr. Richard Hara has training both in social work (MSSW, Columbia University School of Social Work) and in cultural anthropology (PhD, CUNY Graduate Center).
-As a social worker he has over 10 years direct practice experience in oncology, first as a clinical social worker at Memorial Sloan-Kettering Cancer Center, and then as Director of Online Services at CancerCare, managing a national program of online support groups serving the needs of cancer patients and caregivers.
+Dr. Richard Hara is a Lecturer at the Columbia School of Social Work, where he teaches courses on direct practice, clinical practice evaluation, and health care policy.
+He previously served as a clinical social worker at Memorial Sloan-Kettering Cancer Center, and as Director of Online Services at CancerCare, in which role he managed a national program of online support groups serving the needs of cancer patients and caregivers.

-He has presented extensively at professional conferences on cultural competence in oncology social work, end-of-life and bereavement counseling, and how to utilize online communication with clients in a clinical context.
-In addition to being co-author of a guide for cancer caregiving, he has published articles on cancer survivorship and on domestic violence screening and intervention issues in the oncology population, and is contributing a chapter on bereavement groups to the forthcoming Handbook of Oncology Social Work to be published by Oxford University Press.
-He has also been the principal investigator for an institutional training grant from the American Cancer Society for 2nd-year MSW students in clinical oncology social work.
-In anthropology his primary area of interest was the relationship between culture and economy in family and household structure, and his research was supported by numerous grants including a Fulbright doctoral fellowship and a post-doctoral grant from the Wenner-Gren Foundation for Anthropological Research.
+Dr. Hara has presented on cultural competence in oncology social work, end-of-life and bereavement counseling, and the use of online communication with clients in a clinical context.
+He co-authored a guide for cancer caregiving, and has published articles on cancer survivorship, domestic violence screening, and intervention issues in the oncology population.
+He contributed a chapter on bereavement groups to the Handbook of Oncology Social Work (Oxford University Press, 2015).
+He has been the principal investigator for an institutional training grant from the American Cancer Society for second year MSW students in clinical oncology social work.